 Are these new ways of completing familiar tasks worth the hassle?

-We looked at five types of smart home products to give you the low-down on making the technology work for you without adding stress.
+We looked at five types of smart home products on making the technology work for you.

-Smart home locks make it easier for trusted people to enter and exit and harder for unwanted people to get in.
-Smart locks can sense you and your family’s presence by pairing with your phones, so they unlock automatically without you fumbling for keys.
+Smart home locks make it easier to enter and exit your home and harder for unwanted people to enter.
+Smart locks can sense you and your family’s presence by pairing with your phones.
+They unlock automatically without you fumbling for keys.
 Many of them offer temporary keys that allow one-time access for service providers, pet sitters, and others who may need to get in.
 You can manage it all on an easy-to-use phone app that gives you full control over your home’s accessibility and security.

 It’s nice when your home feels effortlessly comfortable—and that’s where smart thermostats can help.
 They feature easy scheduling so you can automatically drop the temperature at night for comfortable rest, or turn off the system while you’re away on vacation to help conserve electricity.
 Some even integrate with your whole-home humidifier, air purifier and entire HVAC system to control all aspects of the air and the temperature in your home.
 Now that’s cool.
 (But if it’s too cool – just grab your phone and turn down the air!)